nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

      $logOffMessageTitle = Read-Host -Prompt "Enter the title of the message sent to the user before they are forced to sign out"
      $logOffMessageBody = Read-Host -Prompt "Enter the body of the message sent to the user before they are forced to sign out"

-     $automationAccount = Get-AzAutomationAccount -ResourceGroupName $resourceGroup.ResourceGroupName | Out-GridView -PassThru -Title "Select the Azure Automation account"
+     $automationAccount = Get-AzAutomationAccount -ResourceGroupName $resourceGroup.ResourceGroupName | Out-GridView -PassThru -Title "Select the Azure Automation Account"
      $automationAccountName = $automationAccount.AutomationAccountName
      $automationAccountConnection = Get-AzAutomationConnection -ResourceGroupName $resourceGroup.ResourceGroupName -AutomationAccountName $automationAccount.AutomationAccountName | Out-GridView -PassThru -Title "Select the Azure RunAs connection asset"
      $connectionAssetName = $automationAccountConnection.Name

-     $WebhookURI = Read-Host -Prompt "Enter the URI of the WebHook returned by when you created the Azure Automation Account"
+     $webhookURI = Read-Host -Prompt "Enter the URI of the webhook returned by when you created the Azure Automation Account"
      $maintenanceTagName = Read-Host -Prompt "Enter the name of the Tag associated with VMs you don't want to be managed by this scaling tool"

-     $Params = @{
+     $params = @{
           "AADTenantId"                   = $aadTenantId                             # Optional.
 If not specified, it will use the current Azure context
           "SubscriptionID"                = $subscriptionId                          # Optional.
 If not specified, it will use the current Azure context
           "UseARMAPI"                     = $true